Michael Willoughby, 12th Baron Middleton: Post-war years

 Upon demobilization in 1946, Willoughby attended Trinity College, Cambridge, where he studied land management, graduating in 1950.
 Returning from Cambridge he became a land agent and assumed the management of the 12,000 acre family estate in Yorkshire.
 He would continue in this capacity until 1964 when he entered the local political arena.

 In 1964, he was elected as a member of the East Riding County Council to represent his home Birdsall.
 He would remain on the County Council until 1974 when the County Council was reorganized according to the Local Government Act 1972.
 Following the reorganization he would continue to serve on the reorganized North Yorkshire County Council from 1974 until 1977.
 In addition to his service on the county council, he was a Deputy Lieutenant of North Yorkshire, served as a magistrate in the East Riding, and served as a member of Yorkshire and Humberside Economic Planning Council from 1968 to 1979.

 In 1976, he served as President of Yorkshire Agricultural Society.
 As President he helped oversee the Great Yorkshire Show, where he was run-over by a demonstration troop of Danish Cavalry.
 He would also serve as President of the County Landowner's Association From 1981 to 1983.

 Assuming the title of the 12th Baron Middleton in 1970, he entered the House of Lords.
 While in the Lords he was a member of the Conservative Party, chairing a sub-committee on agriculture and food from 1989 to 1992, and the select committee on European Communities from 1985 to 1997.
-He would leave the House of Lords in 1999 after refusing to stand to for election to one of the remaining seats for hereditary peers following the House of Lords Act 1999.
+He would leave the House of Lords in 1999 after refusing to stand for election to one of the remaining seats for hereditary peers following the House of Lords Act 1999.